mauromazzei/blender-heightbasher-documentation/docs/getting_started.md

 # Getting Started

-Before to start, in order to speed up the confidence with HeightBasher we provided an empty blender project that contains an optimized workspace.
+Before to start, in order to speed up the confidence with Heightbasher we provided an empty blender project that contains an optimized workspace.
 Check it out at the end of the page.

 ---

 ## Setup the Scene
-When working on a brand new project it's important to set some parameter in order to make HeightBasher works correctly
+When working on a brand new project it's important to set some parameter in order to make Heightbasher works correctly

 1. In the "Color Management" Panel switch the "View Transform" from "Filmic" to "Standard"
 ![Color Management Panel](img/color_management_panel.png)